DNNCommunity/DNN.Events/README.md

  Please view the [Wiki](https://github.com/DNNCommunity/DNN.Events/wiki) for full documentation

-## The latest version of DNN Events and its source code can now be downloaded from [our repository hosted at GitHub](https://github.com/DNNCommunity/DNN.Events).

   * Install and source packages can be downloaded from [the releases page on GitHub](https://github.com/DNNCommunity/DNN.Events/releases).
   * Feature requests, bug reports and general questions can be submitted via [the issues page on GitHub](https://github.com/DNNCommunity/DNN.Events/issues).
   * More Information about our [move to GitHub](https://github.com/DNNCommunity/home/wiki).

-**Note**: The latest install packages will still be mirrored on CodePlex.
-However, the source code repository there is no longer maintained.
-For the latest version of the DNN Events source code, please visit the releases page, or fork the project to your own GitHub repository and start contributing today!
+**Note**: For the latest version of the DNN Events source code, please visit the releases page, or fork the project to your own GitHub repository and start contributing today!

 # Getting started